Zeta Functions and the (Linear) Logic of Markov Processes: A sub-Markov processes cocycle

-While this maps could be defined on the whole space $X\times \mathcal{Y}$, the restriction is needed to define a sub-Markov kernel.
+\begin{rem} One could wonder why this is not defined on the whole space $X\times \mathcal{Y}$.
+The restriction is needed to define a sub-Markov kernel.
 This can be understood on a very simple Markov chain:

-On this figure, the partial sums of $\kappa^{(i)}(x,y)$ is a diverging series.
-This example also shows why the resulting kernel could be a sub-Markov kernel even when $\kappa$ is a proper Markov kernel.
-To ensure that $\tr(\kappa)$ is a Markov kernel, additional assumptions on $\kappa$ are required.
-We will discuss these in the conclusion.
-For the moment, we prove that $\tr^A(\kappa)$ is indeed a sub-Markov kernel.
+For this figure, the partial sums of $\kappa^{(i)}(x,y)$ is a diverging series.
+This example also shows why the resulting kernel could be a sub-Markov kernel even when $\kappa$ is a proper Markov kernel. \end{rem}